 The case of $f_1/f_0$ is similar but one also has singularities at the zeroes of $\widehat{B}_{12}$ which are off at infinity in $\xi^2$.
 However, we will see shortly that these latter poles are not present in $f_1$ by itself.
 Hence, the singularities of $f_1$ and $h_2/h_0$ are confined to the the zeroes of $\Pi_-$ or $\Pi_+$, and that they are poles there.

 We may also determine the order of the poles along $\Pi_\pm = 0$.
 Consider the case of $f_1/f_0$.
 Carrying out the $x$-derivtive in the fnal expression yields another expression of the form

 Near the poles the second term is clearly the dominant one and asymptotically as one approaches the singularities it grows like $\mathcal{O}\left( \frac1{(\Pi_- \Pi_+)^4}\right)$.
 Hence the order of the poles is uniformly 4.
-We also note that these terms all have a common factor of the form $\frac{\widehat{B}_{12} - y_0^{1/2} \widehat{B}_{11}}{x \widehat{B}_{12}}$ which is precisely equal to $1/f_0$.
-Hence $f_1$ has no poles other than those corrseponding to the zeroes of $\Pi_\pm$.
+We also note that the terms inside brackets all have a common factor of the form $\frac{\widehat{B}_{12} - y_0^{1/2} \widehat{B}_{11}}{x \widehat{B}_{12}}$ which is precisely equal to $1/f_0$.
+Hence, multiplying by $f_0$ and taking into account the factors coming from $y_{0x}$ in the above $x$-derrivative, one sees that $f_1$ has no poles other than those corrseponding to the zeroes of $\Pi_\pm$.
 A completely similar argument shows that the order of the poles for $h_2/h_0$ is also 4.
 We note that this does not rule out the possibility of multiplicity of poles or cancellation of poles by zeroes in the numerator at the complex zeroes of $\Pi_- \Pi_+$.
 However, at the real zeroes our previous analysis shows that this does not happen. \end{proof}